Action! Adventure! Comedy! LGBT Heroes!

-Returning from an evening in Mars City spent visiting relatives he didn’t know he had, Skooch arrived at the local space port to find his new acquisition had been stolen.
+Returning from an evening in Mars City spent visiting relatives he didn’t know he had, Timaset Skooch arrived at the local space port to find his new acquisition stolen.
 A few minutes later, the crew of his slightly run-down loderunner “Celeste”, returned from a nearby pub, blind drunk, puzzled, and now unemployed as well.

 “Loderunner” is the fourth title in the Quantum Series by Christina Engela.